 If you have several different components in one design, then you can place a box around each component in your cutting software.
-Your cutter will cut a box around each component in your design, and you will be able to weed your entire design in sections.
-You will be able to pull your vinyl up in individual strips so that you don’t have to weed a huge design all at once!
-This will make weeding less complicated!
+Your cutter will cut a box around each component in your design.
+Then you will be able to weed your entire design in sections.
+You will be able to pull your vinyl up in individual strips making weeding less complicated!

 If you are cutting multiple designs on one sheet of vinyl, then you can put a box around each design and weed them separately.
 If you have any really small or delicate details, you can place a weeding box around them so that you can be extra careful when weeding them.

 In the video below, Jessica from Expressions Vinyl shows how to put in a weeding box in Silhouette Studio.
 Remember to flip or mirror-image the design if it is for a t-shirt.